noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 talking about.
 Seeing me tilting my head, Alice swallowed what she’s been eating before turning towards me.

 [Look, Kaito-san.
-I told you earlier,didn’t I?
+I told you earlier, didn’t I?
 This person’s whole thought process is for the good of their country and to make their country better...
 There’s no way that someone like that would make risky choices to antagonize Kaito-san.]